 - Classes generally take place between 9.30am and 6.30pm from Monday to Friday, but this can vary according to the timetable: some sessions each week will end later than this.

 - In the latter part of the course, extra rehearsals will be called in the evening and some weekend working will also be required.

 - Classes are not optional; students are expected to treat these as professional rehearsal calls.

 - Punctuality is essential; a certificate stating the minimum number of contact hours is awarded on successful completion of the course.

-Please fill out the application form and include a detailed cv/résumé of your acting experience and a written reference from a reputable director or drama teacher with whom you have worked recently.
+- Please include a detailed cv/résumé of your acting experience and a written reference from a reputable director or drama teacher with whom you have worked recently.

 You can audition in two ways, either in person or digitally.